Zhouplayer/personal-website-server/README.md

-# Gomoku game

-This is a Python-based Gomoku (Five-in-a-Row) game built using the Pygame library.
-Players take turns placing black and white stones on a 15x15 board, aiming to align five stones in a row horizontally, vertically, or diagonally to win.

-**New function**
-- Test package
-- Restart button
+# Server Side (Flask)

+This is the server-side of my personal website.
+It is built using **Python Flask** to provide RESTful APIs and handle the backend logic.

+## Features

+- RESTful API endpoints for dynamic communication with the client-side (React).
-- Pause and Resume button
+- Lightweight and scalable backend using Flask.
-- Quit game
-- Change color of board

-**Bonus**
-- Add sql database, save match history
+- Integration with a database (if applicable).
+- CORS support to enable secure communication with the frontend.

+## Tech Stack

+- **Python Flask**: Backend framework.
+- **Flask-CORS**: To handle Cross-Origin Resource Sharing (CORS).
+- **SQLAlchemy** (Optional): For database operations (if needed).
+- **Dotenv**: For managing environment variables.